box/box-typescript-sdk-gen/docs/sharedLinksWebLinks.md

 - webLinkId `string`
   - The ID of the web link.
 Example: "12345"
-- requestBody `UpdateWebLinkUpdateSharedLinkRequestBodyArg`
+- requestBody `UpdateSharedLinkOnWebLinkRequestBody`
-  - Request body of updateWebLinkUpdateSharedLink method
+  - Request body of updateSharedLinkOnWebLink method
-- queryParams `UpdateWebLinkUpdateSharedLinkQueryParamsArg`
+- queryParams `UpdateSharedLinkOnWebLinkQueryParams`
-  - Query parameters of updateWebLinkUpdateSharedLink method
+  - Query parameters of updateSharedLinkOnWebLink method
-- headers `UpdateWebLinkUpdateSharedLinkHeadersArg`
+- headers `UpdateSharedLinkOnWebLinkHeaders`
-  - Headers of updateWebLinkUpdateSharedLink method
+  - Headers of updateSharedLinkOnWebLink method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.